 The ABL Facility includes certain restrictions including, among other things, restrictions on the incurrence of additional debt, liens, stock repurchases and other restricted payments, asset sales, investments, mergers, acquisitions and affiliate transactions.
 In addition, the ABL Facility imposes restrictions on the amount the Company could pay in annual cash dividends, including certain restrictions on the amount of additional indebtedness and requirements to maintain a certain fixed charge coverage ratio under certain circumstances.
 These restrictions do not materially limit the Company's ability to pay future dividends at the current dividend rate.
 As of March 31, 2019, the Company was in compliance with all financial covenants of the ABL Facility.
-Additionally, the Company is subject to compliance with a fixed charge coverage ratio overage ratio ovenant during, and continuing 30 days after, any period in which the Company's borrowing base availability, as amended, falls below 10% of the maximum facility amount or \$33,000,000.
-The Company's borrowing base availability was above \$33,000,000 during the three months ended March 31, 2019, and the Company was in compliance with the fixed charge coverage ratio as of March 31, 2019, the Company was in compliance with the fixed charge coverage ratio as of March 31, 2019.
-Had the Company not been in compliance with the fixed charge coverage ratio as of March 31, 2019, the the fixed charge coverage ratio as of March 31, 2019, the maximum amount of additional indebtedness that could have been outstanding on March 31, 2019 would have been reduced by \$33,000,000.
+Additionally, the Company is subject to compliance with a fixed charge coverage ratio covenant during, and continuing 30 days after, any period in which the Company's borrowing base availability, as amended, falls below 10% of the maximum facility amount or \$33,000,000.
+The Company's borrowing base availability was above \$33,000,000 during the three months ended March 31, 2019, and the Company was in compliance with the fixed charge coverage ratio as of March 31, 2019, the maximum amount of additional indebtedness that could have been outstanding on March 31, 2019 would have been reduced by \$33,000,000.